dfelinto/blender-manual/rigging/posing/editing.rst

    Creates a suitable breakdown pose on the current frame

-There are also in :guilabel:`Pose` mode a bunch of armature-specific editing options/tools, like :doc:`auto-bones naming <rigging/armatures/editing/properties#naming_bones>`, :doc:`properties switching/enabling/disabling <rigging/armatures/editing/properties#properties>`, etc., that we already described in the armature editing pages - follow the links above…
+There are also in :guilabel:`Pose` mode a bunch of armature-specific editing options/tools, like :doc:`auto-bones naming <rigging/armatures/editing/properties#naming_bones>`, :doc:`properties switching/enabling/disabling <rigging/armatures/editing/properties#properties>`, etc., that we already described in the armature editing pages - follow the links above...

 Copy/Paste Pose